 - In this competition, students must play the predominant roles in developing the project and problem-solving.
 Higher grade senior roles may be included on a team, but will be considered "mentors" or "advisors."
-Non-Student members among authors must be listed as "Advisor."
+Any non-Student members among the authors must also be listed as "advisor."

 - While students may receive technical and financial assistance from others, senior individuals acting in any mentorship role must limit the level of support to general guidance and must not contribute in any other form that might be considered original authorship, or in any way that may enable claims of rights or ownership to the submitted entries.

 - The submission entry must clearly specify the contribution of mentors or others supporting the students in the team.

 - Student members or Graduate Student members of the IEEE Communications Society must be at least 18 years of age at the time of entry submission.